 In summary – can an air purifier cause headaches?

-Essentially, as long as you avoid ozone generating air purifiers you should have no problems with headaches.
-Ionizers that produce safe levels of ozone do have a good use in light-duty freshening of the air but are not recommended for people who are sensitive to headache-causing triggers.
-Those would be caused by other factors in your home, work space, or whatever might be contaminating the air around you.
+Ionizers that produce safe levels of ozone do have a use in light-duty freshening of the air but aren’t recommended for people who are sensitive to headache-causing triggers.

 Generally speaking, you should avoid products sold as “air purifiers” that are actually 100% ozone generators.
 Ionizers are less bothersome, but may trigger very sensitive and simply aren’t effective for air cleaning.